 I (and my team) still greatly prefer using Xero and find it cleaner and easier to use, but if you’re an Amazon seller (or accountant) already familiar with QuickBooks Online, I’m not sure there’s a solid reason to switch to Xero anymore, or vice versa.

 Having said all that, I do believe that Xero and QuickBooks Online, each when using A2X as an add-on, are far superior accounting solutions for Amazon sellers than any other alternatives out there.
 It’s because of all this that we decided to include both Xero and QuickBooks Online in all of our ecommerce accounting training courses, including Accounting for Amazon, due to release next week.

-If you’re looking for more ecommerce accounting tips, please check out our upcoming free webinar, Essential Tools for Amazon Sellers, on November 2, 2017 at 9:00 am MST.
+If you’re looking for more ecommerce accounting tips, please check out our free webinar, Essential Tools for Amazon Sellers.

 This isn’t a Xero thing… it’s a cloud accounting general ledger thing.
 They simply weren’t built for more than 1,000 daily transactions.
 Go figure.